microsoft/FLAML/flaml/onlineml/README.md

 # ChaCha for Online AutoML

 FLAML includes *ChaCha* which is an automatic hyperparameter tuning solution for online machine learning.
-Online machine learning has the following properties: (1) data comes in sequential order; and (2) the performance of the machine learning model is evaluated online, i.e., at every iteration. *ChaCha* performs online AutoML respecting the aforementioned properties of online learning, and at the same time respecting the following constraints: (1) only a small constant number of `live' models are allowed to perform online learning at the same time;  and (2) no model persistence or offline training is allowed, which means that once we decide to replace a ‘live’ model with a new one, the replaced model can no longer be retrieved.
+Online machine learning has the following properties: (1) data comes in sequential order; and (2) the performance of the machine learning model is evaluated online, i.e., at every iteration. *ChaCha* performs online AutoML respecting the aforementioned properties of online learning, and at the same time respecting the following constraints: (1) only a small constant number of 'live' models are allowed to perform online learning at the same time;  and (2) no model persistence or offline training is allowed, which means that once we decide to replace a 'live' model with a new one, the replaced model can no longer be retrieved.

 For more technical details about *ChaCha*, please check our paper.